bufanping/pyfmq/README.md

 Promises
 --------

-The careful reader will not that each simulation **does not** result a simulation result.
+The careful reader will note that each simulation **does not** return a simulation result.
 Instead, it returns a "promise" for a simulation result.
 The results of the simulation can be extracted using the `get` method on the promise object.  **But note**, this will cause the